yswa-var/GlowUp-Goals/Docs/GamefiedPlan.md

-Gamification Design for ADHD Accountability Coach App This document outlines the gamification strategy for the ADHD Accountability Coach App, transforming it into a comprehensive life tracker that motivates users to manage tasks ranging from shopping lists to long-term goals.
-The design ensures the app remains user-friendly, ADHD-sensitive, and engaging by incorporating simple, rewarding, and optional gamification elements.
+Gamification Design for Accountability Coach App
+This document outlines the gamification strategy for the Accountability Coach App, transforming it into a comprehensive life tracker that motivates users to manage tasks ranging from shopping lists to long-term goals.
+The design ensures the app remains user-friendly, accessible, and engaging by incorporating simple, rewarding, and optional gamification elements.
 1. Gamification Objectives

 Motivate Users: Encourage consistent app usage and task completion through rewards and positive reinforcement.
 Track Progress: Provide visual and tangible indicators of progress across various life aspects.
 Enhance Engagement: Make the app enjoyable and satisfying to use daily.
-Support ADHD Needs: Ensure gamification is simple, non-overwhelming, and customizable.
+Support User Needs: Ensure gamification is simple, non-overwhelming, and customizable.

 2. Core Gamification Elements
-The following elements are integrated to create a motivating yet ADHD-friendly experience:
+The following elements are integrated to create a motivating yet user-friendly experience:
 2.1 Points System

 Earning Points: Users earn points for actions such as: